Coenicorn/varsity-winners/README.md

 Most of the names in this document are abbreviated, because the main source I used for the majority of the names does so.
 If you know any of the names, please change them to the non-abbreviated versions and submit a pull request!

+`unknown` names are clubs who've won that weren't mentioned in my main source, so if you can find them, hats off to you!

 ## Data format

 The data is stored in a single JSON file.